-Pesticides are not widely used in aquaculture; however, herbicides can be an important part of aquatic weed management in pond production.
+Pesticides (excluding finfish parasiticides) are not widely used in finfish aquaculture; however, herbicides can be an important part of aquatic weed management in pond production.
 Certain algicides, and fish and invertebrate toxicants may also be used in some situations.
-The pesticides section of the Guide will focus on the most common pesticides applications in aquaculture.
+The pesticides section of the Guide is focused on the most common pesticides applications in aquaculture.